judasgutenberg/Disturbatron/README.md

 The Disturbatron is reliable laugh-getter when demonstrated to friends or even inlaws, though your spouse or parents will eventually get annoyed.

-Here's a schematic diagram:
+Here is a schematic diagram:
 ![alt text](disturbatrondiagram.png?raw=true)

-Here's a photo of the Raspberry Pi Zero inside the one Disturbatron known to be built.
+Here is a photo of the Raspberry Pi Zero inside the one Disturbatron known to be built.

 ![alt text](disturbatron_pins.jpg?raw=true)